-- A. This Section includes procedural requirements for cutting and patching. - B. Related Sections include the following: - 1.
-Division 1 Section "Selective Demolition" for demolition of selected portions of the building for alterations. - 2.
+- A. This Section includes procedural requirements for cutting and patching. - B. Related Sections include the following: - Division 1 Section "Selective Demolition" for demolition of selected portions of the building for alterations. - 2.
+Division 7 Section "Through-Penetration Firestop Systems" for patching fire-rated construction. - 3.
 Divisions 2 through 16 Sections for specific requirements and limitations applicable to cutting and patching individual parts of the Work.

-- A. Cutting: Removal of existing construction necessary to permit installation or performance of other Work. - B. Patching: Fitting and repair work required to restore surfaces to original conditions after installation of other Work.
+- Cutting: Removal of existing construction necessary to permit installation or performance of other Work. - B. Patching: Fitting and repair work required to restore surfaces to original conditions after installation of other Work.